 Bulgaria's new anti-elite faction tied with GERB ahead of Sunday snap polls

-SOFIA, July 8 (Reuters) - Bulgaria's new anti-establishment party There Is Such a People (ITN) remains closely tied in popularity with the centre-right GERB, which has been in power for most of the past decade, ahead of a July 11 snap election, an opinion poll showed on Thursday.
+SOFIA (Reuters) - Bulgaria’s new anti-establishment party There Is Such a People (ITN) remains closely tied in popularity with the centre-right GERB, which has been in power for most of the past decade, ahead of a July 11 snap election, two opinion polls showed on Thursday.

 Anger at graft-prone political elites, which many blame for ensuring Bulgaria remains the European Union’s poorest and most corrupt member state, has boosted support for ITN, founded by TV talk-show host Slavi Trifonov.

-Thursday's poll by Sofia-based Alpha Research showed support for ITN has risen to 21.8% from the 17.7% it won in an April general election, when it was the second largest party.
+Thursday’s polls by Sofia-based Alpha Research and Gallup International showed support for ITN has risen to 21.3-21.8% from the 17.7% it won in an April general election, when it was the second largest party.

-The centre-right GERB, led by long-serving former prime minister Boyko Borissov has mobilised its supporters in the run-up to the Sunday vote and was just 0.3% behind ITN, but was still below the 26.2% it won in April.
+The centre-right GERB, led by long-serving former prime minister Boyko Borissov has mobilised its supporters in the run-up to the Sunday vote and was 0.3%-1.0% behind ITN, according to the two surveys, but was still below the 26.2% it won in April.

 GERB emerged as the largest party after the election three months ago, but failed to form a government as other parties have shunned it amid popular anger at entrenched corruption.